A Farming Tradition

 About the Ranch

-Located just south of Comanche, Texas, owners are Larry and Tom King, Both grew up in the small farming/ranching community of Valley Center, Kansas, 20 miles north of Wichita.
+Located just south of Comanche, Texas, owners/operators are Larry and Tom King, both retired Baptist ministers, Larry living in Dripping Springs, TX, Tom living in Spicewood, TX.
+Both grew up in the small farming/ranching community of Valley Center, Kansas, 20 miles north of Wichita, Kansas.
 Farming and ranching were learned from their Grandpa who operated the farms.
 This was back in the day before tractor cabs with air conditioning.
 They choked on dust and sat with little comfort on a metal tractor seat with burlap sacks for a cushion.
 Cattle were worked with a rope and post.

 While still serving on respective church staffs, they eventually relocated their jobs and families to Texas.
 After being away from raising cattle for a number of years, the boys had a desire to get “back to the ranch.”
-It’s hard to get the country out of the boys.
+Hard to get the country out of the boys.
 The purchase of 365 acres was made in July, 2006, and King Brothers Ranch was established.
-They immediately began to make improvements to the ranch.
+They began to make improvements immediately to the ranch.
 30 cows and a bull were purchased the following year.
+They hope they spent their inheritance wisely.
 Y’all are invited to come see and visit any time.
 Just give a call.
 They will leave the light on.

 The calves are born and raised on the ranch like pets and come on call.
 All of the cattle are gently handled, with care given to their diet, health, and overall well-being.
 Even the grandkids are cautioned not to yell or create their normal havoc when around the livestock.
 Slow, easy, and quiet is the order of every day.
 Their diet is all natural, facilitating growth at a normal rate yielding a leaner, healthier meat, lower in fat and calories with more Omega-3 fatty acids (the good kind of fat).